varigence/docs/README.md

 Content is stored in md files.
 Use linting and adhere to best practises for markdown formatting as well as for file names for DocFX.

-Sample extensions For Visual Studio code:
+Sample extensions For [Visual Studio Code](https://code.visualstudio.com/), run from [command line](https://code.visualstudio.com/docs/editor/command-line) to install:

 * `code --install-extension DavidAnson.vscode-markdownlint`
 * `code --install-extension shd101wyy.markdown-preview-enhanced`